NVIDIA/aistore/docs/cli/archive.md

                         and similarly, when specifying files and directories:
                         --template '/home/dir/subdir/'
                         --template "/abc/prefix-{0010..9999..2}-suffix"
-   --wait               wait for an asynchronous operation to finish (optionally, use '--timeout' to limit the waiting time) --timeout value      maximum time to wait for a job to finish; if omitted: wait forever or until Ctrl-C;
+   --timeout value      Maximum time to wait for a job to finish; if omitted: wait forever or until Ctrl-C;
-                        valid time units: ns, us (or µs), ms, s (default), m, h --progress           show progress bar(s) and progress of execution in real time --refresh value      time interval for continuous monitoring; can be also used to update progress bar (at a given interval);
-                        valid time units: ns, us (or µs), ms, s (default), m, h --append-or-put      append to an existing destination object ("archive", "shard") iff exists; otherwise PUT a new archive (shard);
-                        note that PUT (with subsequent overwrite if the destination exists) is the default behavior when the flag is omitted
-   --append             add newly archived content to the destination object ("archive", "shard") that must exist --archpath value     filename in an object ("shard") formatted as: .tar, .tgz or .tar.gz, .zip, .tar.lz4 --num-workers value  number of concurrent client-side workers (to execute PUT or append requests);
-                        use (-1) to indicate single-threaded serial execution (ie., no workers);
-                        any positive value will be adjusted _not_ to exceed twice the number of client CPUs (default: 10)

-   --dry-run            preview the results without really running the action --recursive, -r      recursive operation
-   --verbose, -v        verbose output
-   --yes, -y            assume 'yes' to all questions --units value        show statistics and/or parse command-line specified sizes using one of the following _units of measurement_:
-                        iec - IEC format, e.g.: KiB, MiB, GiB (default) si  - SI (metric) format, e.g.: KB, MB, GB raw - do not convert to (or from) human-readable format --include-src-dir    prefix the names of archived files with the (root) source directory --skip-vc            skip loading object metadata (and the associated checksum & version related processing) --cont-on-err        keep running archiving xaction (job) in presence of errors in a any given multi-object transaction --help, -h           show help
+                        valid time units: ns, us (or µs), ms, s (default), m, h --units value        Show statistics and/or parse command-line specified sizes using one of the following units of measurement: iec - IEC format, e.g.: KiB, MiB, GiB (default) si  - SI (metric) format, e.g.: KB, MB, GB raw - do not convert to (or from) human-readable format --verbose, -v        Verbose output
+   --wait               Wait for an asynchronous operation to finish (optionally, use '--timeout' to limit the waiting time) --yes, -y            Assume 'yes' to all questions --help, -h           Show help
 ```

 The operation accepts either an explicitly defined *list* or template-defined *range* of file names (to archive).